 Tales of the Cocktail is one of the largest annual spirits industry conferences in the world, spanning 5 days and including hundreds of events!
 While the conference is catered towards those working in the spirits industry, there are also opportunities for cocktail and spirits enthusiasts to participate.
-Each seminar is ticketed separately so that you can choose those most relevant to your interests, and if you purchase at least $150 in seminar tickets you'll also receive a tasting wristband which grants access to dozens of tasting events throughout the week.
+Each seminar is ticketed separately so that you can choose those most relevant to your interests, and if you purchase a minimum dollar amount in seminar tickets you'll also receive a tasting wristband which grants access to dozens of tasting events throughout the week.
 There are various cocktail and bartending competitions incorporated into the event, as well as endless networking opportunities at spirits company sponsored parties.

 Check out the Tales of the Cocktail website for more information and to purchase tickets:

 Although Tales of the Cocktail encompasses all types of spirits, our focus was on rum and rum cocktails.
 Even with that narrow focus, we quickly learned that it is impossible to attend every event that you are interested in.
 There were several incredible events we attended that were not rum-based, so save some time for trying things that are outside of your comfort zone.
 Based on our experience in 2018, we have compiled a list of tips to help ensure your Tales experience is enriching, entertaining, and enjoyable:

 Many activities run longer than scheduled and others require getting in line early to get the best seats or swag.
 It also takes time to walk to the various venues, some of which were several blocks (or even a few miles) from the host hotel.